Splode/hackwild/_posts/2020-05-10-generating-project-documentation-with-git-log.md

 ## Outro

 I’ve found that this approach, when paired with meaningful commit messages, helps build consistent documentation for projects.
 It provides a clear path for collaborators (and you) to navigate the changes associated with a codebase in a given period.
-It’s also flexible in that the log output can be formatted in any number of ways.
+It’s also flexible in that the log output can be formatted in numerous ways.
 As a command-line tool, it integrates with many workflows, including continuous integration and deployment.